servetti-polito/neubot/doc/neubot.1.rst

     the JSON is serialized on a single line.

   **test=string**
-    This parameter is mandatory and specifies that you want to retrieve the information to present the results of the specified test.
+    This parameter is mandatory and specifies the selected test.

   Returned JSON example::